All-Star Game rosters feature plenty of youth and even more power

 Even in a year that's featuring record home run rates (1.26 per team per game)—perhaps due in part to juiced baseballs and a philosophical shift in hitting styles—it's great the two rookie surprises who are topping the home run leaderboards recognized with roster spots.
 Neither Judge, who has 27 homers and is dominating the leaderboards with league highs in WAR (4.8), OPS+ (193), runs (70), RBIs (62), walks (58), on-base percentage (448), slugging percentage (.687), nor Bellinger, who despite not debuting until April 25 has 24 homers and is hitting .260/.332/.624 with a league-high slugging percentage as well, have lengthy track records in the major leagues.
 But both have quickly converted their promise as top prospects to dominance at the major league level; Judge has the year's longest homer (495 feet) and the fastest home run exit velocity measured by Statcast (121 mph), while Bellinger keeps setting records for fastest player to reach X home runs.
 Both are on pace to demolish their respective leagues' rookie home run records (49 by Mark McGwire in 1987, 38 by Frank Robinson in 1956.

-Elsewhere among the current upper echelon of longballers—a cast that includes some other unfamiliar faces—six of the majors' top nine are going, with George Springer, Joey Votto, Marcell Ozuna and Smoak rounding out the cast.
+Elsewhere among the current upper echelon of longballers—a cast that includes some other unfamiliar faces—six of the majors' top nine are going, with George Springer, Joey Votto, Marcell Ozuna and Justin Smoak rounding out the cast.
 Also from within that top nine are a pair of AL Final Vote candidates, the Rays' Logan Morrison and the Royals' Mike Moustakas.
 Among the 32 major leaguers with at least 17 homers, 21 are either on the All-Star rosters or the Final Vote ballots.
-That Smoak, Morrison, Reynolds and Alonso are among the picks that I’d take issue with is beside the point; we’re in The Year of the Homer, and the All-Star Game will reflect that.
+That Smoak, Morrison, Reynolds and Yonder Alonso are among the picks that I’d take issue with is beside the point; we’re in The Year of the Homer, and the All-Star Game will reflect that.

 Jansen's jibe off base